-Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appears in serviceable condition but was not tested.
+Water, plumbing and bathroom fittings Repair category 2 Notes The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
 The sanitary fittings appeared in fair order consistent with age.
+The bath was showing some signs of wear and tear however repairs are being undertaken, details should be sought prior to purchase.